Element-Research/rnn/README.md

 `parameters` and `gradParameters` but each have their own `output`, `gradInput` and any other intermediate states.

+### maskZero() ###
+Decorates the implementing recurrent module with MaskZero.
+Recurrent module output will be zeroed for input data which is a zero vector.
+This makes possible to pad sequences with different lengths in the same batch with zero vectors.
+Warning: padding must come before any real data in the input sequence (padding after the real data is not supported and will yield unpredictable results without failing).

 ### [output] updateOutput(input) ###
 Forward propagates the input for the current step.
 The outputs or intermediate states of the previous steps are used recurrently.
 This is transparent to the